 Chuseok, Korean Thanksgiving Day, is one of the biggest and most important holidays in Korea.
 Family members from near and far come together to share food and stories and to give thanks to their ancestors.
-In 2019, Chuseok Day falls on September 13.
-As the day before and the day after are also part of the holiday, this year’s holiday period is from September 12 to 14.
+In 2020, the day of Chuseok falls on October 1.
+As the day before and the day after are also part of the holiday, this year’s holiday period is from September 30 to October 4, including the weekend.

 Many Koreans visit their hometowns to spend quality time with their family.
 The holiday also provides a good opportunity to experience traditional culture throughout Korea.
 Let’s take a closer look at the traditional Korean holiday of Chuseok.

 Chuseok is one of Korea’s three major holidays, along with Seollal (Lunar New Year’s Day) and Dano (the 5th day of the 5th lunar month).
 Chuseok is also referred to as hangawi.
 Han means “big” and gawi means “the ides of the 8th lunar month or autumn.”
 According to the lunar calendar, the harvest moon, the largest full moon of the year, appears on the 15th day of the eighth month.

 In the morning of the day of Chuseok, family members gather at their homes to hold memorial services called charye in honor of their ancestors.
 Formal charye services are held twice a year: during Seollal and Chuseok.
 During Chuseok’s charye, freshly harvested rice, alcohol and songpyeon (half-moon rice cakes) are prepared as an offering to the family’s ancestors.
 After the service, family members sit down together at the table to enjoy delicious food.